20k/libncclient/README.md

 ### User and auth

 Currently, the queue deals with containing user and auth information, as these are partially internally managed.
-Auth data should currently always be stored in a file named key.key, with the raw binary data in
+Auth data should currently always be stored in a file named key.key, which contains raw binary

 To set the currently running user, use sd_set_user(shared, {user_name, length_of_user_name}).
 To set auth data use sd_set_auth(shared, {auth_data, length_of_auth_data}).
 It is important to remember that auth data (and other strings) may contain nulls, you must not assume they are null terminated